shubham-sidd97/DOM_Pig_game/README.md

 - The first player to reach 100 points on GLOBAL score wins the game
 - If a player rolls consecutive 2 six's then, all his score gets lost.
 - Players can also changes the GlOBAL score.
+- According to new rule there are two dices.
+The player loses his current score when one of them is a 1.